go-ozzo/ozzo-validation/README.md

 	},
 }

-err := validation.ValidateMap(c,
+err := validation.Validate(c,
+	validation.Map(
 		// Name cannot be empty, and the length must be between 5 and 20. validation.Key("Name", validation.Required, validation.Length(5, 20)),
 		// Email cannot be empty and should be in a valid email format. validation.Key("Email", validation.Required, is.Email),
 		// Validate Address using its own validation rules validation.Key("Address", validation.Map(
 			// Street cannot be empty, and the length must between 5 and 50 validation.Key("Street", validation.Required, validation.Length(5, 50)),
 			// City cannot be empty, and the length must between 5 and 50 validation.Key("City", validation.Required, validation.Length(5, 50)),
 			// State cannot be empty, and must be a string consisting of two letters in upper case validation.Key("State", validation.Required, validation.Match(regexp.MustCompile("^[A-Z]{2}$"))),
 			// State cannot be empty, and must be a string consisting of five digits validation.Key("Zip", validation.Required, validation.Match(regexp.MustCompile("^[0-9]{5}$"))),
 		)),
+	),
 )
 fmt.Println(err)
 // Output:
 // Address: (State: must be in a valid format; Street: the length must be between 5 and 50.); Email: must be a valid email address.
 ```

-When the map validation is performed, the keys are validated in the order they are specified in `ValidateMap`.
+When the map validation is performed, the keys are validated in the order they are specified in `Map`.
 And when each key is validated, its rules are also evaluated in the order they are associated with the key.
 If a rule fails, an error is recorded for that key, and the validation will continue with the next key.